Snehitc/NTHU-Operating-Systems-CS342302/ppc1/README.md

 | [*Makefile*](https://github.com/Snehitc/NTHU-Operating-Systems-CS342302/blob/main/ppc1/files/Makefile) | Given material |
 | [*cooperative.c*](https://github.com/Snehitc/NTHU-Operating-Systems-CS342302/blob/main/ppc1/files/cooperative.c) | $${\color{green}Solved}$$: [TODO] section describe the task in commented lines |
 | [*testcoop.c*](https://github.com/Snehitc/NTHU-Operating-Systems-CS342302/blob/main/ppc1/files/testcoop.c) | $${\color{green}Solved}$$: [TODO] section describe the task in commented lines |

-# Advice
-Read and understand the report [beginners friendly]; it has all the necessary details required to complete this task and a nice description about how the code is executing.